Novo Nordisk A/S – Annual report – 31 December 2019

 The frequency of occupational accidents with absence is measured as the internally reported number of accidents using full-time employees, excluding externals, employees on unpaid leave, interns, bachelor and master thesis employees, and substitutes, per million nominal working hours.
 An occupational accident with absence is any work-related accident causing at least one day of absence in addition to the day of the accident.

-The average frequency rate of occupational accidents with absence was 2.4 per million working hours in 2018, compared with 2.7 in 2017 due to a 8% decrease in the number of accidents.
-The decrease is mainly attributed to improved performance in the commercial units.
-In 2018, as in 2017, there were no work-related fatalities.
+The average frequency rate of occupational accidents with absence was 2.2 per million working hours in 2019, compared with 2.4 in 2018 due to an 8% decrease in the number of accidents.
+In 2019, Novo Nordisk had one work-related fatality compared with none in 2018.
 Novo Nordisk works with a zero-injury mindset and has a long-term commitment to continuously improving safety performance.

-A total of 33 business ethics reviews were completed in 2018 with 113 findings, compared to 34 reviews with 130 findings in 2017.
-Based on the completed business ethics reviews, it is Group Internal Audit’s assessment that the business ethics compliance level, in 2018 as in 2017, continued to be sound.
-Management action plans and closure of findings has progressed as planned, and there were no overdue management actions or findings at the end of the year.
+Based on the completed business ethics reviews, it is Group Internal Audit’s assessment that the business ethics compliance level, in 2019 as in 2018, is sound.
+Management action plans and closure of findings have progressed as planned, and there were no overdue management actions or findings at the end of the year.